 You will need a TI-84+ calculator for this class.
+(Please bring in any points on the packaging if you are buying a new one.)

 Be sure to show all work where necessary and leave your answers in their most simplified form!
 NO CALCULATORS!